Rocket (Milestone)

 Video games

-• In Young Justice: Legacy, Rocket appeared as a playable character in the video game where she was voiced by actor Cree Summer.
+• In Young Justice: Legacy, Rocket appeared as a playable character in the video game where she was voiced by actress Cree Summer.
+Before joining the Team, Raquel convinced Icon to become a super-hero and became his protege Rocket.
+She always looked up to the young sidekicks, which kept her inspired as she protected her hometown of Dakota City.

 Appearances